Dutch Americans: Religion

-Numbers
+Demographics

 Between 1820 and 1900, 340,000 Dutch emigrated from the Netherlands to the United States.
 In the aftermath of World War II, several tens of thousands of Dutch immigrants joined them, mainly moving to California and Washington.
 In several counties in Michigan and Iowa, Dutch Americans remain the largest ethnic group.
-Nowadays, most Dutch Americans (27%) live in California, followed by New York, Michigan and Pennsylvania.
+In 2020, most self-reported Dutch Americans live in Michigan, followed by California and New York.
+While the highest concentration of Dutch Americans are found in South Dakota, Michigan, Iowa, and Wisconsin.
+According to 2021 US Census data, 3,083,041 Americans self-reported to be of (partial) Dutch ancestry, while 884,857 Americans claimed full Dutch heritage.
+2,969,407 Dutch Americans were native born in 2021, while 113,634 Dutch Americans were foreign-born, of which 61.5% was born in Europe and 62,9% entered the United States before 2000.

+2000 population of Dutch ancestry

-According to the 2000 United States Census, more than 5 million Americans claim total or partial Dutch heritage.
-They are particularly concentrated around Grand Rapids, Michigan; Rock Rapids, Iowa; Sioux City, Iowa; Des Moines, Iowa; Fulton, Illinois, Celeryville, Ohio, and Little Chute, Wisconsin.
+According to the 2000 US Census, more than 5 million Americans claimed total or partial Dutch heritage.
+They were particularly concentrated around Grand Rapids, Michigan; Rock Rapids, Iowa; Sioux City, Iowa; Des Moines, Iowa; Fulton, Illinois, Celeryville, Ohio, and Little Chute, Wisconsin.
 These areas are surrounded with towns and villages that were founded by Dutch settlers in the 19th century, such as Holland, Michigan and Zeeland, Michigan; Pella, Iowa, and Orange City, Iowa.
 Other Dutch enclaves include Lynden, Washington, Ripon, California, and places in New Jersey.
 It is estimated that, by 1927, as many as 40,000 Dutch settlers, primarily from North Brabant and Limburg, had immigrated to the United States, with the largest concentrations in the area near Little Chute, Wisconsin.
 By the early twentieth century, Little Chute was the largest Catholic Dutch community in the United States.
 In the Chicago suburbs, there are sizable Dutch communities in and around Elmhurst, Wheaton, Palos Heights, South Holland, Lansing, Dyer, and other surrounding communities, anchored by Reformed churches and Christian schools.

 In California, the San Joaquin Delta had a major Dutch (incl.
 Frisian) and Belgian influence, as settlers from those countries arrived in the 1850s, after California obtained statehood.
 They drained away swamps and created artificial islands known as polders, constructed dikes to back away the Sacramento and San Joaquin Rivers flowing into the San Francisco Bay, also turned them into fertile farmlands and set up inland ports such as Stockton.
 Also their communities like Lathrop, Galt, Rio Vista and French Camp which were named for Belgians from Belgium are of both French (Walloon) or Flemish origin.

-Not included among Dutch Americans are the Pennsylvania Dutch, a group of German Americans who settled in Pennsylvania in the colonial era and whose name is a corruption of the word "Deutsch", meaning "German".
+There is a Dutch community in Redlands, Ontario, Ripon and Bellflower.

 2020 population of Dutch ancestry by state

-As of 2020, the distribution of Dutch Americans across the 50 states and DC is as presented in the following table:
+As of 2020, the distribution of self-reported Dutch Americans across the 50 states and DC is as presented in the following table: